mysirakov/MGG-Gas-Trading-System/replit.md

 - **Outstanding Receivables**: Calculated by comparing total revenue from sales against payments received

 ### Known Issues
-- There's an error in the Purchases page where a multiselect filter defaults to 'Partial' status which may not exist in the data options.
-Default values need to be validated against available options.
+- Some sales/purchase records contain inconsistent date formats (both Excel serial numbers like "45937" and date strings like "DD/MM/YYYY").
+The system uses dayfirst=True for date parsing.
-- Some purchase records contain NaN values and inconsistent date formats (both Excel serial numbers like "45937" and date strings like "07/10/2025")
+- Zero-value rows are filtered out from Analytics and purchase cost calculations

 ## External Dependencies